-The purpose of this course is to enhance students computational capacities by exposing them to problems in mechanical engineering problems that are best solved or analyzed numerically.
-Applications from mechanics, thermo-fluids, heat transfer, and design are all considered.
-Special emphasis is put on pre- and post processing and the importance of appropriate presentation and animation.
-Pre-requisite: CIVE 202, MATH 202,230, CSIS 206.
+This course is intended to enhance the students' computational capacities by exposing them to mechanical engineering problems that are best solved or analyzed numerically.
+Applications from mechanics, thermofluids, heat transfer, and design are all considered.
+Special emphasis is put on pre- and post-processing and the importance of appropriate presentation and animation.